 If you drive the Blue Ridge Parkway from start to end, some rest is well deserved after the first 120 miles (193 km).
 But even if you aren’t, Roanoke is a mountain city with a lot on its plate.

 But Roanoke is not only about outdoor activities.
-It’s also a cozy town with the Blue Ridge Parkway hotels and restaurants you need to kick back before you get back to America’s favorite drive.
+It’s also a cozy town with all the accommodation options and restaurants you need to kick back before you get back to America’s favorite drive.

 Hotel Roanoke, located in the city’s heart and first opened in the 1800s, is listed on the National Register of Historic Places.
 As soon as you enter its lobby, full of historic touches, it strikes you what a unique Blue Ridge Parkway hotel you have found.
 Hotel Roanoke is a place where history and luxury elegantly meet.

 If you’re after a you-know-what-you-get kind of place, the Holiday Inn Express in Roanoke is a great choice.
-At the Blue Ridge Parkway hotel you enjoy modern rooms and have the downtown of Roanoke just 1 miles (1.6 km) down the road.
+At the hotel, you enjoy modern rooms and have the downtown of Roanoke just 1 miles (1.6 km) down the road.

 The North Carolina section is the most elevated part of the Blue Ridge Parkway.
 In the small town Blowing Rock, at an elevation of 3,566 feet (1,087 m), you can really feel that.

-Make sure that you bring your camera for this one.
+Make sure to bring your camera for this one.

 The Manor provides large, inviting suites on Main Street in Blowing Rock.
-At the Blue Ridge Parkway hotel, which offers easy access to town attractions, you enjoy the very definition of contemporary.
+At the hotel, which offers easy access to town attractions, you enjoy the very definition of contemporary.
 It’s one of those really unique places to stay along the Blue Ridge Parkway.

-Do you look for something rustic that goes hand in hand with the setting high up in the mountains?
-If so Mountainaire Inn demands your attention.
-Only steps from shops and restaurants it’s low-key yet welcoming Blue Ridge Parkway lodging.
+Looking for something rustic that goes hand in hand with the setting high up in the mountains?
+If so, Mountainaire Inn demands your attention.
+Only steps from shops and restaurants, this is low-key yet welcoming Blue Ridge Parkway lodging.

 But you can’t spend all your Asheville time in the downtown area.
 Asheville is a North Carolina city with several other draws.

 For the ultimate access to attractions in Downtown Asheville, you don’t need to look past Kimpton.
-In the heart of Asheville it’s a comfy Blue Ridge Parkway hotel ringed in by restaurants, bars and shops.
-As a nice bonus the Kimpton also offers stunning views of the surroundings.
+In the heart of Asheville, it’s a comfy hotel ringed in by restaurants, bars and shops.
+As a nice bonus, the Kimpton also offers stunning views of the surroundings.

-Adjacent to the parkway you find the Cabins of Willow Winds.
-Just 6 miles (10 km) from Downtown Asheville these Blue Ridge Parkway cabins offer a contrasting reality.
+Adjacent to the parkway, you find the Cabins of Willow Winds.
+Just 6 miles (10 km) from Downtown Asheville, these cabins offer a contrasting reality.
 They make you feel like you’re in the middle of a forest, yet top Asheville attractions are only a short drive away.

 Even though the Blue Ridge Parkway adventure might be over, the scenery certainly continues past Cherokee.
 The town is where the Blue Ridge Parkway and Great Smoky Mountains National Park intersect.